SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   METHOD meth_public_2.
-    "Reimplementing a method from the class two levels up in the inheritance hierarchy "Calling this instance method that is redefined in the abstract direct superclass (instances of abstract "classes cannot be created) by refering to the direct superclass using the syntax super->.... super->meth_public_2( ).
+    "Reimplementing a method from the class two levels up in the inheritance hierarchy "Calling this instance method that is redefined in the abstract direct superclass (instances of abstract "classes cannot be created) by referring to the direct superclass using the syntax super->.... super->meth_public_2( ).
     INSERT VALUE #( called_at = utclong_current( ) ) INTO TABLE log_tab ASSIGNING FIELD-SYMBOL(<fs>).
     <fs> = CORRESPONDING #( BASE ( <fs> ) get_method_info( ) EXCEPT called_at ).